waterholeforum/docs/design/nav.md

 <x-waterhole::nav-heading heading="Heading"/>
 ```

-### Responsive Nav
+### Collapsible Nav

-In combination with the [sidebar layout](./layout.md#sidebar), the `<x-waterhole::responsive-nav>` component is great for constructing navs which collapse into a button at smaller screen sizes.
+In combination with the [sidebar layout](./layout.md#sidebar), the `<x-waterhole::collapsible-nav>` component is great for constructing navs which collapse into a button at smaller screen sizes.

 It accepts an array of Blade Component instances which will be rendered in a nav.
 At smaller screen sizes, the nav will be hidden in a drawer, toggleable by a button.
 If there is an active `NavLink` component, its icon and label and will be displayed on the button; otherwise, it will be a generic "menu" button.